Alexm415/PWA-Text-Editor/README.md

 ## Description

-This app is a text editor that allows you to edit text in the browser and download the app for o offline use.so you can u edit text anywhere any time.
+This app is a text editor that allows you to edit text in the browser and download the app for offline use.So you can edit text anywhere, anytime, and anyplace.

 ## Table of Contents